clearlinux/swupd-client/docs/swupd.1.rst

         Attempt to proceed even if non-critical errors found.

-    - `-B, --bundles=[BUNDLES]`

-        Only verify and repair the (comma separated) list of bundles if installed incorrectly.

-        Examples:

-        - ``--bundles os-core,vi``

-            Only runs the repair operation on the os-core and vi bundles.

     - `--extra-files-only`

       Like --picky, but it only removes extra files.
 It omits checking